vldbss-2021/vldb-2021-labs/tinykv/doc_ss/lab1.md

 - `make lab1P4b` with fault injections.
 This is about the configuration change tests of `raftStore`.

 Things to note:
-- When the tests has failed, there will be some trash directory or files in `/tmp/test-raftstore-xxx`, they could be removed by hand, or the `make clean` command could be used to do the cleanup work.
+- When the tests failed, there will be some trash directory or files in `/tmp/test-raftstore-xxx`, they could be removed by hand, or the `make clean` command could be used to do the cleanup work.
-- The tests may consume much memory, better to use a development machine with RAM(>= 16GB), if the tests could not run together because of OOM, try to run them one by one using commands like `go test -v ./kv/test_raftstore -run test_name`.
+- The tests may consume much memory, better to use a development machine with RAM(>= 16 GB), if the tests could not run together because of OOM, try to run them one by one using commands like `go test -v ./kv/test_raftstore -run test_name`.
 - Try to set bigger open file limits before running the tests, for example `ulimit -n 8192`.
 - The raft package provides the raft implementation.
 It's wrapped into `RawNode` and the `Step` and `Ready` are the core interfaces to use the `RawNode`.
 - There will be different kinds of workers in the `RaftStorage`, the most important worker is the `raftWorker` and `applyWorker`.